Undergraduate Research Opportunities

 How to get started:

 Please look over the Methodological Approaches page to see if there is a particular methodology you are interested in learning more about.
 Though you will not immediately be assigned to a specific methodology, it is valuable for you and your mentor to have a clear sense of which aspects of the project interest you most.
 It would also be useful for you to review our lab's publications, to familiarize yourself with the kind of work we do.
-Finally, If you are interested in becoming a Research Assistant in the Saron Lab, please download the following application and return your completed form (plus supplementary materials as outlined in the sidebar) to Tony Zanesco or Brandon King.
+Finally, If you are interested in becoming a Research Assistant in the Saron Lab, please download the following application and return your completed form (along with the supplementary materials as outlined in the sidebar) to Quinn Conklin or Alea Skwara.

 Thank you for your interest; we look forward to hearing from you!

-In order to apply as an undergraduate Research Assistant (RA) in the Saron Lab, you will need to do the following:
+In order to apply as an undergraduate Research Assistant (RA) in the Saron Lab, please do the following: